pseudoachalasia

 - may be normal because of submucosal involvement

-- inability to pass the endoscope into the stomach
+- may be difficult to pass the endoscope into the stomach

 - endoscopic ultrasound[2]